 Joint Evaluation Form

 Please fill this in together where possible

 Aim of session: Session date:

 Time:

+Time.

+Agongu Voor group

 Agency: Year group:

 Class:

 School:

-Question Scale 1- 10 Evidence: How do you know?
+Question Scale 1 - 10 Evidence: How do you know?

-How well did the programme meet the needs of the pupils?
+1. How well did the programme meet the

+needs of the pupils?

-2. How well has the work developed the skills of pupils to manage their wellbeing?
+2. How well has the work developed the

+skills of pupils to manage their wellbeing?

+Ü

-3. How well has the input contributed to the DRUG EDUCATION programme?
+3. How well has the input contributed to

+the DRUG EDUCATION programme?

-4. Has there been an impact on staff skills and confidence?
+4. Has there been an impact on staff skills

+and confidence?

-5. How well did the pre-planning support the session / visit?
+5. How well did the pre-planning support

+the session / visit?

-6. How will be the work be continued and / or adopted into the Schemes of Work next year?
+6. How will be the work be continued and

+/ or adopted into the Schemes of Work next year?

+,

-7. Were there any elements that could be in nproved in the future?
+7. Were there any elements that could be in 7.
+Were there any elements that could be improved in the future?

+7. were there any elements that could be improved in the future:

 8. Any other comments?

+Please keep a copy for your records

-Please e keep a copy fo r your records.
+Please keep a copy for your records.